Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Conclusion

 \section{Conclusion}

-We introduced TaperNorm, a gated replacement for RMSNorm{} and LayerNorm{} that matches standard normalized behavior early in training and then transitions to a learned sample-independent rescaling.
-This transition removes per-token statistics at convergence and allows the resulting linear/affine operations to be folded into adjacent linear projections for inference.

-Our analysis isolates scale anchoring at the output as the mechanism that explains the main training phenomena when output normalization is removed.
-A final normalization layer provides an implicit anchor by removing the radial component of the gradient, while without an anchor cross-entropy induces logit chasing.
-We further showed that a fixed-target scale loss provides an explicit alternative anchor by introducing a radial restoring force, which explains why it can suppress logit chasing when the final normalization is also tapered away.
+This work introduced a gated normalization-removal approach that starts from standard RMSNorm or LayerNorm behavior and transitions selected normalizers to learned sample-independent rescalings.
+The analysis identifies output scale anchoring as a distinct role of the final normalization layer: it removes the radial output gradient, while without an anchor cross-entropy induces logit chasing.
+A fixed-target scale loss provides an explicit alternative anchor and suppresses this behavior when the final normalization is also tapered away.
+Empirically, internal tapering gives modest validation-loss gaps on TinyStories, competitive GPT-2 LayerNorm-removal results, and up to $1.18\times$ higher H100 KV-cached decoding throughput after folding internal scalings.